 Hormone replacement therapy (HRT) is a type of treatment that involves taking hormones to prevent or treat certain medical conditions.
 Common uses for HRT include treating menopause in women and preventing osteoporosis.

 The hormones used in HRT are synthetic hormones.
 This means they are created in a laboratory (rather than by the body).
 Once these hormones are inside the body, they act like natural hormones.

 In the past, doctors routinely prescribed HRT.
 They hoped it could help guard against certain diseases and treat the symptoms of menopause.
-The diseases doctors hoped HRT could help prevent included osteoporosis, heart disease and cancer.
-Information from studies suggests HRT may not be safe for most women.
+The diseases doctors hoped HRT could help prevent included osteoporosis, heart disease, and cancer.
+Information from research studies suggests HRT may not be safe for most women.
 This means the risks of using HRT outweigh the benefits.
 For a few women, benefits may outweigh the risks.
 This is why it is important to talk to your doctor about HRT.

 What is the Women’s Health Initiative?

 The Women’s Health Initiative (WHI) was a set of studies conducted by the National Institutes of Health, a division of the U.S. Department of Health and Human Services.
 Through these studies, researchers gathered information about the health of women who have gone through menopause.
 In the HRT trial, researchers were studying the effects of HRT on the health of postmenopausal women.
 Researchers were trying to determine whether using HRT affects a woman’s chances of developing:

 Who was involved in the HRT trial?

 Two groups of women were involved in the HRT trial.
 In one group, women who had undergone hysterectomy (surgical removal of the uterus) took either estrogen or a placebo (sugar pill).
 Women in the other group were also postmenopausal but they had not undergone hysterectomy.
 These women took either combination HRT (both estrogen and progestin) or a placebo.
 The specific brand of combination medicine used in this group was Prempro.
 There are other brands of combination-therapy HRT available.
 Only Prempro was used in this study.

 I heard this study was stopped.
 What happened?